Research funds for measuring the speed of life

-The team of Christian Schröter receives research funding from the Volkswagen Foundation to study the time component of life cycles using stem cells
+The team of Christian Schröter receives research funding from the Volkswagen Foundation to study the time component of life cycles using stem cells.

 The life cycle - a central element of biology

 All multicellular organisms undergo characteristic life cycles of development, maturation and ageing.
 The duration of the whole life cycle and each of its phases differs substantially between species.
 In humans, about 9 months elapse between conception and birth, and it takes another 11 - 16 years to reach sexual maturity and full adult size.
 Small mammals like mice in contrast complete their whole life cycle in just a few weeks.
-To find out which processes are hidden behind this phenomenon, Christian Schröter and his team now want to investigate the control of developmental timescales that are at the origin of the life cycle.
+To find out which processes are hidden behind this phenomenon, Christian Schröter and his team now want to investigate the control of developmental timescales that are at the beginning of the life cycle.

 It is known that the time span of development is largely determined by the speed with which cells with specific functions, such as muscle or neurons, develop from the less specialized cells of the early embryo.
 This process of cell specialization is controlled by the activation or suppression of certain genes.
 How fast genes are switched on or off depends on regulatory networks and biochemical reactions within the cell, as well as on influences from the outside, such as cell density, metabolism or pharmacological substances.